Dasharo/docs/docs/variants/msi_z690/faq.md

 initialized properly.

 The other reason might be improper or interrupted installation.
-Please make sure to follow the [Installation Manual](../installation-manual) correctly.
+Please make sure to follow the [Initial Deployment Manual](../initial-deployment) correctly.

 ## How can I "unbrick" my board?